-A team of researchers, including Dr. Tony Wyss-Coray, co-founder of Alkahest, has discovered that exposing young cells to aged blood causes their gene expression to become akin to aged cells.
+A team of researchers, including Dr. Tony Wyss-Coray, co-founder of Alkahest, has discovered that exposing young cells to aged blood makes their gene expression like old cells.

 Signaling cells to act older

 We have known from the heterochronic parabiosis and plasmapheresis research performed by Dr. Irina Conboy’s lab and similar work done by Dr. Wyss-Coray’s lab that aged blood causes negative effects in human cells and is strongly linked to systemic aging, to the point that a proteomic clock can be created to judge someone’s biological age in much the same way as other biomarker-based clocks can .